jhugman/paise2/docs/plugins/spec.md

 ContentSources extract lists of files or URLs from human-writable local configuration.
 They take app configuration (YAML files) and derive a list of files to fetch, using the host to schedule those files for fetching.

+ContentSources have read-only access to the data storage through the host to check for existing content and avoid duplicate fetching.
+This enables efficient resumable operations where the system can restart without re-processing content that already exists.

 Examples:
 - Take directory lists from config and set up file watchers
 - Read Firefox places.db and schedule bookmark fetching